Hollywood still loves its follow-ups – here’s our round-up of 110 (and counting) sequels that are currently being worked on.

 Following the notable box office success of January’s Bad Boys For Life, Sony is already pressing ahead with a fourth film.
 Chris Bremner, who co-wrote the third, is back on scripting duties.
 Martin Lawrence and Will Smith are coming back too, with Jerry Bruckheimer producing.
 Expect a shorter gap between films three and four than we got between films two and three.

 Lord knows at the moment where this is a sequel of sorts or a prequel or a reboot or a retcon or whatever.
 What we do know is that the director of the last two Planet Of The Apes movies, Matt Reeves, is helming the film.
 Robert Pattinson is the new Batman.
 The film began shooting in 2020 before filming was locked down.
-A new release date is expected in due course.
+Then started again.
+Then stopped again.
+Then started again.
+It’s now due in March 2022.

 Beverly Hills Cop 4